Looking After a Mechanical WatchCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Be very careful of watches that are not going.
 If the vendor says that the problem will be easy to fix, ask him how he knows this, and why he hasn't had it fixed; watches that are going are worth more than watches that are not.
 If it is not worth him spending his money to fix the problem, it might be because it would cost more than the watch is worth.
 Caveat emptor means "let the buyer beware" and if you are the buyer it is in your interest to be very aware.
-The advice below about watches that are described as being "over wound" might actually have stopped apply equally well to any watch that is not running.
+The remarks below about why a watch described as being "over wound" might actually have stopped apply equally well to any watch that is not running.

-It is really quite difficult to damage a watch by winding it - unless you have a vice-like grip, muscles like a gorilla, and no sense of feeling.
-Watches are built to be worn by normal human beings, so when you are winding a watch and feel that the crown doesn't want to turn any more, then just stop winding.
-You can't actually stop a watch by "over winding" it — when the spring is fully wound and the crown stops turning, just let go.
+It is really quite difficult to damage a watch by winding it — unless you have a grip like a vice, muscles like a gorilla, and no sense of feeling.
+Watches are built to be worn by normal human beings.
+You can't actually stop a watch by "over winding" it.
+When the spring is fully wound and the crown stops turning, just let go.
 Don't keep pressure on because this can cause the balance to swing too far and break the impulse jewel.

 If you have had a watch for a few years and it doesn't wind easily, varies in its timekeeping or stops unexpectedly, then it most likely needs a service.
 All mechanical watches need a service every few years to clean out old gummed up oil and replace it with fresh.
 You wouldn't run a car for years without changing the oil, would you?